-Admissions Process and Practices: Listed below are the steps in the application process and the minimum requirements for admissions consideration.
+Admissions Process and Practices

+Listed below are the steps in the application process and the minimum requirements for admissions consideration.
 Admission to this program is very competitive.
 Criteria for selection of students will include:

-- Application to the Cherokee Nation W.W.
-Hastings Hospital Surgical Technology Program - Any official transcripts from other academic coursework - Interview by members of the Cherokee Nation W.W.
-Hastings Hospital Surgical Technology Program Committee - Potential Students with a misdemeanor or felony will not be accepted into the program. - Scrub boot camp - The student must have the physical ability and manual dexterity to perform all responsibilities of a surgical technologist. (manual dexterity test will be provided) - A reading, math, language, vocabulary, and spelling test will be administered by Cherokee Nation Career Services (Blue TABE Test) - Administrative personnel at clinical agencies believe that the Cherokee Nation W.W.
-Hastings Hospital Surgical Technology Students and the public with whom they come in contact with must be protected against communicable diseases and unsafe practices.
-Each Cherokee Nation W.W.
-Hastings Hospital Surgical Technology Program student must assume responsibility for meeting the industry accepted health and safety requirements. - A physical examination, to include vision and hearing examinations by the student's physician, is required for admission to the Cherokee Nation W.W.
-Hastings Hospital Surgical Technology Program and must be documented on the form provided by Cherokee Nation W.W.
-Hastings Hospital Surgical Technology Program.
-The following test and immunizations can be obtained from the students' physician or local health department or clinic, with all costs assumed by the student. - Immunizations and vaccinations must be up-to-date or in process.
-The following documented immunizations, titers, and records must be submitted prior to acceptance in the Surgical Technology Career Major.
-You must submit the following documentation to Human Resources. - Measles, Mumps, Rubella (MMR), you must have documentation of receiving 2 MMR vaccinations, or positive titers (blood test that shows immunity to Rubella, Mumps, and Rubella)

-- Hepatitis B Vaccination, the hepatitis B vaccination is a series of 3 injections given over a 6 month period.
-The cost ranges from \$0 \$200.
-The area of work you are going into puts you at risk for coming into contact with infected blood and body fluids.
-You must submit documentation of having had all 3 shots of the series, or proof of immunity, before being accepted into this Career Major. - Varicella Immunization, you must have documentation of receiving 2 vaccinations, or have a positive titer (blood test showing immunity to Varicella).
-Submitting a physician's statement that you had chicken pox will not be accepted. - An annual TB skin test must be documented.
-You must submit documentation of having had a recent negative TB (PPD) skin test.
-In the event the TB (mantoux) test is positive, a negative chest x-ray must be documented.
-It is the responsibility of the student to provide all necessary documentation.
-If accepted into the surgical technology program, you must receive and submit another negative TB skin test.
-Be sure to get your TB skin test prior to taking any other immunizations or you will be required by your physician to wait one month after receiving a vaccine such as an MMR. - Cherokee Nation W.W.
-Hastings Hospital Surgical Technology Program requires that all students have a drug screening test.
-Candidates who test positive for illegal drugs or prescription drugs without physician's authorization will be dismissed immediately.
-An alternate on the waiting list will be selected to fill that spot.
-The RATIONALE is a DRUG POSITIVE STUDENT will prevent him or her taking certain national certification or licensing exams.
-Finally, Cherokee Nation W.W.
-Hastings Hospital will not hire students or graduates who have a record of illegal drug use, abnormal drug test or a felony conviction.
+- Must be a Cherokee Nation tribal citizen with a CDIB card. - Complete the application packet to the Cherokee Nation W.W.
+Hastings Hospital Surgical Technology Program. - Attend interviews by Cherokee Nation W.W.
+Hastings Hospital Surgical Technology Program Committee members. - Attend the scrub boot camp. - The student must have the physical ability and manual dexterity to perform all responsibilities of a surgical technologist.
+(A manual dexterity test will be provided) - A reading, math, language, vocabulary, and spelling test will be administered by Cherokee Nation Career Services (Blue TABE Test) - Each student in the Cherokee Nation W.W.
+Hastings Hospital Surgical Technology Program must meet health and safety requirements.
+Students need to get the following immunizations from their physician, local health department, or clinic at their own expense.
+Immunizations must be current or in progress.
+Documented immunizations, titers, and records must be submitted before acceptance. - For Measles, Mumps, and Rubella (MMR), you must provide documentation of receiving 2 MMR vaccinations or have positive titers (a blood test showing immunity to MMR). - Hepatitis B Vaccination requires a series of 3 injections over 6 months.
+Due to the risk of contact with infected blood and body fluids, you must submit documentation of all three shots or proof of immunity before acceptance. - For Varicella (chickenpox) Immunization, you must provide documentation of 2 vaccinations or a positive titer (blood test showing immunity).
+A physician's statement of having had chickenpox is not accepted. - An annual TB skin test must be documented.
+You must submit a recent negative TB (PPD) skin test.
+If the TB test is positive, a negative chest x-ray must be documented.
+It is the student's responsibility to provide all necessary documentation.
+If accepted into the program, you must submit another negative TB skin test.
+Ensure you get your TB skin test before other immunizations, or your physician may require a one-month wait after vaccines like MMR. - Criminal background checks are mandatory for all applicants to the Cherokee Nation W.W.
+Hastings Hospital Surgical Technology Program. - The Cherokee Nation W.W.
+Hastings Hospital Surgical Technology Program is committed to providing a safe, healthy, and productive learning environment for all students.
+To maintain the highest standards of safety and professionalism, all prospective students must undergo a drug test as part of the acceptance process.

-Criminal Background Check:

-A complete criminal background check will be done for both Oklahoma and Arkansas.
-Applicants with a pending or prior conviction (being a misdemeanor or a felony) will not be allowed in the program until removed from the potential student's record.
-Certain convictions may prevent the student from taking national certification or licensure exams.
-Cherokee Nation W.W.
-Hastings Hospital may not hire students or graduates who have a prior criminal conviction.
-Candidates with prior convictions should contact licensure/certification agencies, www nbstsa.org to determine eligibility for testing.